yoyotv/Face-identification-implementation/README.md

 * If you change the model, remember the dimension of feature might be changed.
 In this repository, the model is mobilenet_v1 with alpha=0.25, so the dimension will be 256.

-* Open evaluate.cpp and modify the variable "feature_dim" at line 14.
+* Open evaluate.cpp and modify the variable "feature_dim" and variable "model" at line 14,15, respectively.

 ## Add new data into database